kast-lang/kast/website/content/_index.md

 # Current State

-This page describes the design of the language.
+This page briefly describes some ideas of the language.

 The current work is focused on getting a proof of concept implementation of the described features.